dxf/blog/_posts/2021-1-27-Processing.md

 This blog won't cover DAW basics, such as adjusting levels, automation etc but is more geared towards using slightly more involved elements of mixing.

-The reference track used in all of these clips is Queen's "Don't Stop Me Now".
-The stems are available online if you want to try them yourself!

 ## Effects Processing In The Mix

 To add effects in Audition, select a track to apply effects to (this also includes the master track), go to your effects rack, hit track effects and add plugins of your choice!